saviii/savi-portfolio/PORTFOLIO.md

 2. Check that your build settings are correct (particularly for Next.js 14)
 3. Review the build logs for any errors
 4. Ensure your `src/app/page.tsx` file is being correctly recognized

+If you encounter package manager errors:
+1. Make sure the package manager in Vercel settings is set to "npm" (not "pnpm")
+2. If using npm locally, avoid pushing pnpm-lock.yaml changes
+3. Consider deleting pnpm-lock.yaml if it's causing consistent issues

 To view build logs:
 1. Go to your project on the Vercel dashboard